Cars - NL Host Nation

 12.9.1 Parking violations

-Under article 41 of the Vienna Convention on Diplomatic Relations, it is the duty of all persons enjoying privileges and immunities to respect the laws and regulations of the receiving State.
+Under Article 41 of the Vienna Convention on Diplomatic Relations, it is the duty of all persons enjoying privileges and immunities to respect the laws and regulations of the receiving state.
 This also applies to municipal parking regulations.
 Any violation may lead to the issuing of a parking ticket.
-A parking ticket is not a traffic fine, but rather a levy by the respective municipality for the improper use of a parking space, or unauthorised parking in non-designated area.
+A parking ticket is not a traffic fine, but rather a levy by the respective municipality for the improper use of a parking space, or unauthorised parking in a place not designated for that purpose.

 The Ministry expects any matters relating to parking violations to be dealt with accordingly by diplomatic missions and their staff members.